Nut vs Bolt: Types, and Differences with Screws and Rivets

 In mechanical and engineering applications, the problem of nuts loosening due to vibration or impact is often encountered.
 The introduction of jam nuts effectively addresses this issue.
 For example, In automotive fasteners, jam nuts are primarily used as fasteners for critical components such as automotive suspension, engines, and transmissions to prevent loosening caused by vibration and impact.

-7.Lock nuts
+7.Lock Nuts

 Lock nuts